jorgcast/js-katas-mushroom/README.md

 ### Kata 1

-Determine whether an integer is a palindrome.
-An integer is a palindrome when it reads the same backward as forward.
+Write a function that returns true when an integer is a palindrome.
+A palindrome is a word that is read the same backward as forward, such as `madam` or `racecar`.

 |   | Example 1 | Example 2 | Example 3 |
 |---|---|---|---|